SenteonLLC/senteonllc.github.io/docs/endpointconfiguration.md

 During Evaluation, one or more Endpoints will be analyzed to determine which security-related settings can be safely implemented without disrupting user experience and/or network operations.

-Endpoints that are ready to begin Evaluation will appear in the `Endpoint Setup` page under "Ready For Evaluation"
+Endpoints that are ready to begin Evaluation will appear in the `Endpoint Setup` page under "Ready for Evaluation"

 **Location**

 `Managed Account Console > Endpoints > Endpoint Setup`

 <img src="../images/SelectEvaluation.PNG" width="750">

+---
 When Endpoints are selected for Evaluation, one of the following options can be chosen:

 - Create a new Group to add the Endpoint(s) and Evaluate based off of the Group's Configuration Set
 - Add the Endpoint(s) to a pre-existing Group and Evaluate based off of the Group's Configuration Set
 - Add the Endpoint(s) to a pre-existing Group and skip Intelligent Setup
-  - The Group's Configuration Set will be immediately applied with no regard to potential blocking/disruption factors
+    - *Note: The Group's Configuration Set will be immediately applied with no regard to potential blocking/disruption factors*

 <img src="../images/EvaluationPrompt.PNG" width="750">

 ### Phase 2: Guided Setup

-After a Senteon Agent/Endpoint finishes Evaluation, the Agent Status will change to `Ready for Setup` and it will appear in the `Endpoint Setup` page under "Ready For Setup"
+After a Senteon Agent/Endpoint finishes Evaluation, the Agent Status will change to `Ready for Setup` and it will appear in the `Endpoint Setup` page under "Ready for Setup"

 <img src="../images/readyforsetup.PNG" width="750">

 Clicking the `Finish Setup` button next to an Endpoint will launch the Guided Setup Wizard which walks you through any decisions that need to be made due to blocking/disruption factors.
-This can range from technical factors such as ussing out-of-date authentication protocols to organizational/cultural factors that Senteon cannot be aware of in a vacuum.
+This can range from technical factors such as out-of-date authentication protocols to organizational/cultural factors that Senteon cannot be aware of in a vacuum.

 Example Wizard Page:
 <img src="../images/wizardpage.PNG" width="750">

 #### Account-wide Guided Setup Decisions

-Some Wizard Questions will have a warning such as "Warning: Once this decision has been made, it will be set for all systems configured through Senteon after this" which indicates that Senteon will only ask you to make the decision once for all Endpoints in the Managed Account.
+Some Wizard questions will have a warning such as **"Warning: Once this decision has been made, it will be set for all systems configured through Senteon after this"** which indicates that Senteon will only ask you to make the decision once for all Endpoints in the Managed Account.
 The decision can be adjusted for the setup of subsequent Endpoints in the following location:

 `Manage Account Console > Settings > Account-wide Guided Setup Decisions`